kitspace/1clickBOM/README.md

 2. In Eeschema, the schematic tool, select `Tools -> Generate Bill of Materials` then `Add Plugin` and then `Generate` Select:
     - 1-click-bom_description.py to try and extract a description for [auto-complete](#completion)
     - 1-click-bom_fields.py if you have fields in your symbols that 1-click BOM will understand (see [below](#field-matching)).
-3. Open the resulting file in a spreadsheet program or text editor and copy and paste it into the extension
+3. Open the resulting file in a spreadsheet program or text editor.
+Reduce the descriptions down to the bare minimum if you want to use auto-completing.
+Copy and paste it into the extension.
-4. Try auto-completing in the extension if you wish, check all the values afterwards
+4. Try auto-completing in the extension if you wish, check all the values afterwards.
 5. To sync any changes back into your schematic you can use [KiField](https://pypi.python.org/pypi/kifield).